ServiceStackApps/typescript-redux/README.md

 The problem with this is that a new
 [function identity](https://medium.com/@esamatti/react-js-pure-render-performance-anti-pattern-fb88c101332f#9bed)
-is created each time invalidating property comparisions and potential Pure Render optimizations.
+is created each time invalidating property comparisons and potential Pure Render optimizations.

 An easy workaround is to use the fat arrow syntax when defining your methods: